mackenzie hodgson logo cog

 Unlike many of their contemporaries, Yamaha quickly moved into overseas markets.
 In 1956, they took their YA-1 to race at the Catalina Grand Prix in the United States and quickly established themselves as a racing manufacturer.
 By 1961 Yamaha entered the Grand Prix world championships, winning the 1963 Belgian 250cc Grand Prix with Fumio Ito riding.
 The following year saw Briton Phil Read win the world 250cc title on a Yamaha RD56.
 By 1973 Yamaha had entered the top, 500cc, class and soon attracted the legendary Giacomo Agostini to their ranks.
 The Italian superstar won the title in 1975.

 This period also saw Yamaha introduce some of its most iconic road bikes.
 Launched at the tail end of 1969, the Yamaha XS-1 was the company’s first big bike.
-Powered by a 650cc parallel-twin, four-stroke, engine the design was reminiscent of the popular British bikes of the day, albeit more modern in its manufacture and technology.
+Powered by a 650cc parallel-twin, four-stroke engine, the design was reminiscent of the popular British bikes of the day, albeit more modern in its manufacture and technology.

-The XS established Yamaha as one of the major players in the motorcycle industry, but it was with two-stroke machines with which the company attracted a legion of new fans.
+The XS established Yamaha as one of the major players in the motorcycle industry, but it was two-stroke machines with which the company attracted a legion of new fans.

 For many riders, the RD350 was the definitive sports bike of the 1970s.
-With its lightweight two-stroke parallel twin engine, the RD was the ultimate hooligan machine.
+With its lightweight two-stroke parallel twin engine, the RD was the ultimate machine.
 By 1980 the RD350 had gained water cooling and became the RD350LC.
 Promoted by the televised Pro-Am race series, from which future superstars Alan Carter and Niall Mackenzie would emerge, the LC (commonly nicknamed Elsie) remains a Yamaha icon.
 This era also saw the introduction of the FS-1E (aka Fizzy) moped, of which around 200,000 were sold in the UK alone.

 Yamaha’s reputation as the kings of the two stroke was cemented by its racing exploits.
-In 1978 a brash American by the name of Kenny Roberts came to Europe and wrestled the 500cc world title crown from Barry Sheene.
+In 1978, a brash American by the name of Kenny Roberts came to Europe and wrestled the 500cc world title crown from Barry Sheene.
 Having grown up racing an XS650 on oval dirt tracks, King Kenny brought a new style of riding to the Continental Circus, as well as new levels of professionalism.
-He won back to back titles for Yamaha between 1978 and 1980, before setting up Team Roberts and guiding future American Yamaha champions Eddie Lawson and Wayne Rainey to world titles.
+He won back-to-back titles for Yamaha between 1978 and 1980, before setting up Team Roberts and guiding future American Yamaha champions Eddie Lawson and Wayne Rainey to world titles.

 Roberts also brought with him the famous black and yellow speed block livery.
 Officially the colours of Yamaha’s US subsidiary, the design remains an icon and is regularly applied to the company’s road bikes today.